rehierl/node-tree-outliner/about-basics.md

 ### open and closed sections

-A section is open, if it is still allowed to associate entities (nodes, a title, subsections, etc.) with it.
+A section is open, if it is still allowed to associate properties (title, etc.) and entities (nodes, subsections, etc.) with it.

 * synonymous - open, has started
 * synonymous - closed, has ended